Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: PERFORMANCE EVALUATION

 \subsubsection{Qualitative Feedback}

-After each run, the participants were asked to review the transfer.
+In addition to the 3 quantitative metrics, after each run, the participants were asked to review the transfer.
 They were asked to give grades on a scale of 1–10 about their appreciation of the effort (10 being no effort needed), their feeling of control (10 meaning being in full control) and their global appreciation.
 The participants could ask for revised grades after the transfers.